sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

   >>> new_cube = cube1 - cube2.data * cube2.unit

 However, this does not allow for the propagation of uncertainties or masks associated with ``cube2``.
-Therefore, `~ndcube.NDCube` does support arithmetic operations with instances of `~astropy.nddata.NDData` subclasses whose ``wcs`` attribute is ``None``.
+Therefore, `~ndcube.NDCube` also support arithmetic operations with instances of `~astropy.nddata.NDData` subclasses whose ``wcs`` attribute is ``None``.
-This makes users explicitly aware that they are dispensing with coordinate-awareness on one of their operands.
+Requiring users to remove coordinates in this way makes them explicitly aware that they are dispensing with coordinate-awareness on one of their operands.
 It also leaves only one WCS involved in the operation, thus removing ambiguity regarding the WCS of the `~ndcube.NDCube` resulting from the operation.

 Users who would like to drop coordinate-awareness from an `~ndcube.NDCube` can so simply by converting it to an `~astropy.nddata.NDData` and setting the ``wcs`` to ``None``: